Montana-Media-Arts/webDesignFall2024/_docs/topic-10/01-typography/02-page.md

         </div>
       </div>

-      <p>There has been a recent trend in using monospaced fonts, due to their legibility and implication of typewritten content.
+      <p>There has been a recent trend in using monospaced fonts due to their legibility and implication of typewritten content.
 However, these fonts are primarily utilized for code.
-As an example, the code blocks throughout this courses webpages use the "Fira Mono" fixed-width font.</p>
+For example, the code blocks throughout this course's web pages use the "Fira Mono" fixed-width font.</p>

       <p>One of the primary reasons for using these fonts is that characters will align vertically between different lines:</p>